YunoHost/doc/auto_email_admin.md

 * Message body:
 > yunohost: Apr 30 12:23:09: user1: 1 incorrect password attempt; TTY=pts/1; PWD=/var/www/nextcloud/config; USER=root; COMMAND=/bin/nano config.php

-When you try to log in several times using the `sudo' command and make a typo in your password, the account gets an email informing them of the error (and the potential bruteforce attempt for example).
+When you try to log in several times using the `sudo` command and make a typo in your password, the account gets an email informing them of the error (and the potential bruteforce attempt for example).

 ## The security bulletin